-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Is sues ENV1 - Protection and Enhancement of the Natural Landscape and Habitats and the Protection of Historical and Archaeological Sites The Council will prevent development that would be of harm to areas of international, national and local nature conservation importance and sites of historical and archaeological interest through the development management process.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Issues ENV1 - Protection and Enhancement of the Natural Landscape and Habitats and the Protection of Historical and Archaeological Sites The Council will prevent development that would be of harm to areas of international, national and local nature conservation importance and sites of historical and archaeological interest through the development management process.
 The enhancement of existing sites owned by the Council will be achieved by the positive management of them.
 In the case of other sites, the Council will encourage owners to do likewise.
-The District's SSSIs are not being protected, and the Crouch and Roach Estuaries, in particular, continue to deteriorate in quality.
+The Crouch and Roach Estuary The District's SSSIs are not being protected, and the Crouch and Roach Estuaries, in particular, continue to deteriorate in quality.
 The Crouch and Roach Estuary Management Plan is not delivered.
 Sites of historical and archaeological interest are not being protected.
 Sites of international, national and local nature conservation importance and sites of historical and archaeological interest will be protected through the development management process.
-As part of the Annual Monitoring Report or other reporting mechanism, as appropriate, the condition of the District's SSSIs will be recorded, enabling the Council to review whether the Public Service Agreement target is being met.
-Data will be monitored according the national Single Data List where necessary.
-ENV2 - Coastal Protection Belt The Crouch and Roach Estuary Management Plan will be delivered in partnership with stakeholders.
+As part of the Annual Monitoring Report, the condition of the District's SSSIs will be recorded, enabling the Council to review whether the Public Service Agreement target is being met.
+National Indicators NI 197: Improved Local Biodiversity - proportion of Local Sites where positive conservation management has been or is being implemented.
+Core Indicators E2: Change in areas of biodiversity importance.
+ENV2 - Coastal Protection Belt Management Plan will be delivered in partnership with stakeholders.
 The Coastal Protection Belt will be protected from harmful development through the development management process.
-Development within the Coastal Protection Belt, in exceptional circumstances, is unavoidable which may impact on the open and rural character of the undeveloped coast.
-The Council will direct development away from the Coastal Protection Belt, as far as practicable, through the development management process.
+Development within the Coastal Protection Belt, in exceptional circumstances, is unavoidable which may impact on the open and rural character of the The Council will direct development away from the Coastal Protection Belt, as far as practicable, through the development management process.
 The success of this approach will be measured by the quality of the landscape in the Coastal Protection Belt, as well as its biodiversity.
-The Council will include reports on development within the Coastal Protection Belt in the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The Council will include reports undeveloped coast. on development within the Coastal Protection Belt in the Annual Monitoring Report.